• What is PIDA?

 • Providing reports of wrongdoing to the health authority designated officer as soon as they are received.

-• Leaders/supervisors must also maintain confidentiality by protecting the identity of employees who report wrongdoing or seek advice and must only share personal (identifiable) information in the limited circumstances set out in their health authority’s PIDA policy and procedures.
+• Leaders/supervisors must also maintain confidentiality by protecting the identity of employees or health professionals who report wrongdoing or seek advice and must only share personal (identifiable) information in the limited circumstances set out in their health authority’s PIDA policy and procedures.

 • What happens after a wrongdoing is reported?